loganstorm1254-sudo/storm-os/README.md

 **The main repo for WireOS.**

-WireOS serves as a nice, stable, and maintained base for Vector CFW.
+WireOS serves as a nice, stable, and maintained base for custom Anki Vector firmware.

 This builds the OS, the /anki programs (`wire-os-victor`), and puts it all into a final OTA.
 This repo can be thought of as `wire-os-oelinux`.